SECTION 1 INTRODUCTION

 a.
 On certain longer races, there will be Ocean Sprints.
 The details of the Ocean Sprints will be contained within Section 3: Course Instructions.

 c.
-Each yacht shall email the Race Office as soon as practicable, but no later than three hours after starting the Ocean Sprint, with the UTC time as displayed on the GPS.
+Each yacht must email the Race Office as soon as practicable, but no later than three hours after starting the Ocean Sprint, with the position and time in UTC as displayed on the GPS.
+If email is unavailable, the Race Office shall be informed by any other means.
 Failure to do this within the time limit will result in a DSQ for that Ocean Sprint.

 e.
-Each yacht shall email the Race Office as soon as practicable, but no later than three hours after finishing the Ocean Sprint, with the UTC time as displayed on the GPS.
-Failure to do this within the time limit will result in a DSQ for that Ocean Sprint.
+Each yacht must email the Race Office as soon as practicable, but no later than three hours after finishing the Ocean Sprint with the position and time in UTC as displayed on the GPS.
+If email is unavailable, the Race Office shall be informed by any other means.
+Failure to do this within the time limit will result in a DSQ for that scoring gate.

 g.
 A start and finish declaration must be submitted by each yacht regardless of whether it is the shortest elapsed time or not as this information is needed for a results table that will be published on the Clipper Race website.

 b.
-The ‘Joker’ means that all points gained from the yachts finishing position at the end of the nominated race will be doubled. e.g. if a team finishes 1st then they will be awarded 24 points and if a team finishes 12th then they will be awarded two points.
+The Joker means that all points gained from the yachts finishing position at the end of the nominated race will be doubled. e.g. if a team finishes first then they will be awarded 22 points and if a team finishes eleventh then they will be awarded two points.

 c.
 Any points gained from Scoring Gates or Ocean Sprints will be unaffected.

 d.
-Each team that wants to play their ‘Joker’ must inform the Race Office in writing at the pre-race Skippers briefing on the day before departure of the nominated race.
-In the event that there is no planned Skippers briefing then a team must inform the Race Office in writing no later than 24 hours before departure of the nominated race.
+If a team intends to play their Joker, the Skipper must inform the Race Office in writing at the pre-race Skippers briefing on the day before departure of the nominated race.
+In the event that there is no planned Skippers briefing then the Skipper must inform the Race Office in writing no later than 24 hours before departure of the nominated race

 13. FINISH LINES AND FINISHING

 a.
-Finishing lines for each race will be published in Section 3: Course Instructions.
+Finish lines for each race will be published in Section 3: Course Instructions.

 c.
-Where a finish line is not manned by a member of the Race Office or delegated official, yachts shall inform the Race Office of their finish time immediately (and within 30 minutes) after finishing, either by phone or email at firstname.lastname@example.org
+Where a finish line is not manned by a member of the Race Office or delegated official, yachts must inform the Race Office of their finish time as soon as practicable but no later than 30 minutes after finishing.
+The Race Office shall be informed by phone or email

 d.
-A photograph or screenshot must be taken clearly showing the exact GPS position and exact time in UTC as the yacht passes the finish line.
-This evidence should not be emailed but must be retained and will be requested and used for verification purposes by the Race Office, if necessary.
+A photograph or screenshot must be taken, clearly showing the position and time in UTC as displayed on the GPS, as the yacht passes the finish line.
+This image should not be emailed but must be retained and will be requested and used for verification purposes by the Race Office, if necessary.

 e.
 The Race Committee may authorise outside personnel to be transferred to yachts up to one hour before the expected time of the finish of a race until after the race has finished for purposes of Race Administration and Public Relations.